Key Sections of this Blog

 --agent-name "ops-assistant" \

---instruction "You are an internal Ops assistant.
-Be concise." \
+--instruction "You are an internal Ops assistant." \

 --foundation-model anthropic.claude-3-5-sonnet-20240620-v1:0 \